christc4/web/sites/avsbq.org/how/rsi.md

 ## Avoid repetitive movements

-If you're trade is photo/video editing/programming look into how the pro's minimise repetitive keystrokes.
+Default backspace is in a position to twist your wrist, insteah remap whatever key is next to enter If you're trade is photo/video editing/programming look into how the pro's minimise repetitive keystrokes.

 Having said that, you'll probably be herded into using a sequence of key-presses i.e. "Ctrl + ..." or even "C-Shift + ...".